ZgzInfinity/SpaceInvaders/README.md

 ## 7 - Release

-The release provided is a file with zip extension where the folder "images", the folder "soundtrack" have been compressed, the folder "soundeffects", the folder "lib" which contains a dinamic library that allows to execute Allegro dependences in our computer ,the executable file of the game and a script to run it in the cmd console.
+The release provided is a file with zip extension where the folder "images", the folder "soundtrack" have been compressed, the folder "soundeffects", a dll file to load the Allegro files in your computer, the executable file of the game and a script to run it in the cmd console.
 Do not delete the folders or anything they save because otherwise the game will not work properly.
-Besides, the release contains the Xpadder files of the PS2 controller configuration used to test the game
+Besides, the release contains the Xpadder files of the  PS2 controller configuration used to test the game.